 Many students supplement their majors with focused study in a second major, minor or interdisciplinary area; with certification to teach in pre-kindergarten through 12th grade education; or with preparation for professional study in business, law, or health careers (described under “postgraduate options” in Planning an Academic Program).
-Students may also take university courses on topics of interest, pursue various options for individualized learning, and gain firsthand experience in an off-campus program in the U.S. or abroad.
+Students may also take university courses on topics of interest, pursue various options for student-initiated courses, and gain firsthand experience in an off-campus program in the U.S. or abroad.

 Minors and interdisciplinary areas